jason6q/tvm-perception-encoders/README.md

-# tvm-perception-encoders
+# TVM Perception Encoders
 Apache's TVM implementation of Meta's Perception Encoders.
-Simply to showcase how to convert a new model with the TVM framework; without tracing.
+Simply to showcase how to convert a new model with the TVM framework the **HARD** way.

 Hopefully you can learn a thing or two!
+This will become a blog post later on.
+I chose to translate Perception Encoders because it's fairly recent as of the date of writing this and I read a lot of computer vision papers.

+Only supported Spatial PE for now.

+## Preliminary Knowledge.
+Before getting started it would be wise to have read the following pieces of ML literature:

+0. Perception Encoders
+1. Attention Is All You Need
+2. Rotary Positional Embeddings RoFormer
+3. Auto-Tuning with XGBoost
+4. CUDA Threads, Blocks, Grids, Warps, etc...
+5. Optimization via Stochastic Scheduling
+6. Operator Fusion / Decomposition
+7. Operator Lowering
+8. Accelerator Compilation.
+9. Metal (Apple) support.
+10. CLIP

+### Extra Knowledge
+Not necessary but it may fill some small gaps when implementing the architecture.

+Going Deeper with Image Transformers https://arxiv.org/pdf/2103.17239
+- Useful to know if you are wondering what that LayerScale module is for.
+It's a regularization technique during training.
+The gamma parameter that is learned during training is what is scaling it.

+Attention Pooling is taken from the CLIP Paper.

+## The Full Translated TVM Architecture
+TODO: Include DrawIO graph.

 ## Setup
 When setting up a new conda environment; make sure you don't have any clashing variables in your system's environment.

 ```